CarlosMandele/CarlosMandele/README.md

 </div>

 #
- Data Scientist and Full Stack Python developer in progress
+ Machine Learning and Artificial Intelligence Engineer/Data Scientist, in progress

-🎓 I have a degree in Building Technology.
+🎓 I have a degree in Civil Engineering and Building Technology.

-🎓 I am currently in career transition to the universe of technology (IT) especially for data area, studying Bachelor of studying Science in Data Science.

 🔭 I am looking for a job opportunity in the area.